What is gaslighting?

 - Talk to a trusted family member or friend.
 It will help to get someone else’s perspective to help make the situation clearer to you.

 - Set clear boundaries.
 Establishing boundaries make it clear what you are prepared to accept in a relationship.
 If it happens again you could calmly say something like, “If you call me ‘crazy’, I’m going to leave the room”, or “It seems we remember things differently, so let’s move on.”
+Read more about how to set boundaries in a relationship.

 - End the relationship.
 This may be the only way to end the abuse.
 If you are thinking about ending an abusive relationship, seek help and support from someone who understand the nature of domestic abuse.
 You can head to the Your Best Friend website for resources and information on how to seek support for an abusive/toxic relationship.